 That's about $16,000 a year: about 2/3 of your total savings on this plan.
 The other third comes from living longer.

-In Episode two, I discussed how these lifestyle choices are likely to add up to 6.4 vigorous years to your life expectancy (again, a very conservative estimate).
-I can vouch from experience that these extra years gained from lifestyle choices feel like being young a lot longer, health-wise.
-It was like I got to be 20-something for 16 years!
+In Episode four, I discussed how these lifestyle choices are likely to add up to 6.4 vigorous years to your life expectancy (again, a very conservative estimate).
+I can vouch from experience that these extra years gained from lifestyle choices feel like being young a lot longer.
+Health-wise, it was like I got to be 20-something for 16 years!